No Answer Needed: Predicting LLM Answer Accuracy from Question-Only Linear Probes: Experiments and Results

-We conduct our experiments on open state-of-the-art large language models (Table~\ref{tab:LLMs}) varying in both training regimen and scale.
+We conduct our experiments on open large language models (Table~\ref{tab:LLMs}) varying in both training regimen and scale.
+Specifically, we evaluate Llama 3.1 8B, Llama 3.3 70B Instruct, Qwen 2.5 7B Instruct, DeepSeek R1 Distill Qwen 32B, Mistral 7B Instruct v0.3, and Ministral 8B Instruct 2410.
 We use three-shot prompting to mitigate answer formatting errors (exact prompts\footnote{Exploratory investigation found the specific few-shot examples to not significantly affect performance.} in Appendix~\ref{sec:prompts}).
 The performance for each model on each dataset can be found in Table~\ref{tab:performance} in Appendix~\ref{sec:performance}.
 Although we use a reasoning-trained model (Deepseek R1 Distill Qwen 32B), we do not employ reasoning-specific prompting and treat that identically to the other models.

-\subsubsection{Baselines}
+\subsection{Baselines.}

 To establish a point of reference to evaluate our approach, we consider two baseline approaches.

 \textbf{Verbalized confidence.} We prompt each model to output a confidence score (0–100\%) indicating its likelihood of answering each question correctly.
 The exact prompt can be found in Appendix~\ref{sec:prompts}.